michal-h21/make4ht/README.md

     Make:htlatex()
     Make:match("html$", "tidy -m -xml -utf8 -q -i ${filename}")

-This build file will run htlatex one time.
+ `Make:htlatex()` is preconfigured command for calling LaTeX with `tex4ht` loaded on the input file.
+In this case it will be called  one time.
+After compilation, `tidy` command is executed on the output `html` file.

+Note that you don't have to call `tex4ht` and `t4ht` commands explicitly in the build file, they are called automatically.

 You can add more commands like `Make:htlatex` with

     Make:add("name", "command", {parameters}, repetition)

-Now you can run:
+it can be called with

     Make:name()